-Bicycles and motorcycles are among the smallest, most agile and fast in traffic, plus cheapest means of transportation.
+Bicycles and motorcycles are among the smallest, most agile and fastest in traffic means of transportation.

 But they seem unstable, they offer little protection in a collision, and you may think there’s nothing to do about that.

-You may be wrong.
-Over 45 years of research can surprise you:
+Over 50 years of research can surprise you:

 I’ve worked since 1971 on the development of safer 2-Wheeler and 3-Wheeler bicycles and motorcycles.